 The University Secretary's Office retains a Register of Interest of all Council members and publishes a separate mini-biography of each member.

 Information will be requested on appointment and members will be asked annually to confirm or amend the details held.
-Throughout the year, members should advise Kendra Greaves of any changes to their details.
+Throughout the year, members should advise the Chair of Council and the University Secretary of any changes to their details.

 New Council Members